xlladdins/xll/README.md

 Excel has two flavors of strings: counted Pascal strings and null terminate C strings.
-Early versions of Excel involved Pascal which uses counted strings where the first character was the length of the string.
+Early versions of Excel involved Pascal which uses counted strings where the first character is the length of the string.
 Excel 2007 introduced wide character strings having 16-bit characters.
 The old limit was 255 characters to a string.
 The post Excel 2007 limit is 65535 characters.
-You can tell Excel to give you a `char*` counted or null terminated string by specifying the `XLL_PSTRING4` of `XLL_CSTRING4` data type in the `AddIn` constructor.
+You can tell Excel to give you a counted or null terminated `char*` string by specifying the `XLL_PSTRING4` of `XLL_CSTRING4` data type in the `AddIn` constructor.
 Use `XLL_PSTRING12` or `XLL_CSTRING12` to tell Excel to give you a `wchar_t*`.
 For maximum portability use `XLL_PSTRINGX` or `XLL_CSTRINGX` with corresponding argument `TCHAR*`.